 “Plants give us oxygen for the lungs and for the soul.” — Linda Solegato.

-Plants are living beings with a definite life cycle, just like human beings.
-Our planet is home to almost 8.7 million different species of plants (1).
-Children across ages find plants fascinating and show interest to know about their journey on Earth.
-As a parent, you can nurture their inquisitive minds by sharing some fun and captivating plant facts with them.
+Our planet is home to around 8.7 million species of plants (1).
+Children of all ages are usually fascinated by plants and are curious to know about evolution and the existence of different plants on Earth.
+You could encourage their interests and nurture their inquisitive minds by sharing some fun and fascinating facts on plants with them.

 55 Plant Facts For Children